 We believe growth in net asset value per share drives appreciation in our stock price over the long term.
 Our challenge is to grow net asset value per share.
 To accomplish this, our goal is to economically replace at least 200 percent of annual production with new reserves and to grow production by ten to 15 percent per year.
 In 2007, we replaced 248 percent of our production at a finding cost of \$3.48 per MCFE.
 The reserve replacement percentages and finding cost terms are defined in the glossary at the end of Part I, Items 1 and 2 of this report.
 Excluding acquisitions, we replaced 161 percent of our production at a cost of \$4.42 per MCFE.
 Through acquisition activities we replaced 88 percent of production at an acquisition cost of \$1.71 per MCFE.
 We sold reserves representing 1.4 BCFE of our proved reserves during 2007.
 We believe annual reserve replacement percentage and finding cost amounts are important analytical measures that are widely used by investors and industry peers in evaluating and comparing the performance of oil and gas companies.
 While single year measurements have some meaning in terms of a trend, we believe that evaluating these items over an extended period of time is a better indication of performance.
 We note that aberrations, causing both relatively good and bad results, will occur over short intervals of time.
-Our three-year average reserve replacement ratio - including sales is 249 percent and our three-year average all-in finding cost that have occurred in recent years which have affected all exploration and production companies.
-A significant part has related to the performance of our capital investments being less than anticipated.
+Our three-year average reserve replacement ratio - including sales is 249 percent and our three-year average all-in finding cost is \$3.01 per MCFE.
+Our finding cost numbers, particularly those related to the performance of our capital investments being less than anticipated.
 We will need to see an improvement in the types of projects we are pursuing and/or see an improvement in our operating abilities to meaningfully bring our finding cost numbers down.
 We believe that we have taken steps through recent acquisitions and portfolio screenings to improve the projects in which we are investing.
-Our operating teams are also perf
+Our operating teams are also performing technological reviews to see where we can improve